ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
 - For each range, there is a replica that holds a "range lease".
-This replica is known as the **leaseholder** (its node is the **leaseholder node**).
+This replica is known as the **leaseholder** (and its node is the **leaseholder node**).
 This replica manages the read and write requests for its range.
 - When a user submits a SQL statement, the gateway node identifies the leaseholder for the range of interest, and sends the read or write request to the leaseholder.
 - We will discuss reads and writes in more detail later...
 @ulend